- Your source for stall mats, rubber arena footing, arena harrows and arena dust control.

 An ill-fitting saddle will also cause balance issues for both you and your horse.
 As we all know, balance is especially vital in show jumping, and thus you need a properly fitting saddle for you and your horse to be able to attain balance.

-For some great saddles and amazing deals, we recommend you check out horse.comOpens in a new tab.
+For some great saddles and amazing deals, we recommend you check out horse.com

 Conclusion